bbeckenb/GetVocalToGov/README.md

 **Post Details**
 ![Posts Details](src/images/postDetails.png)

 You can create a new Template you want associated to the Post you are viewing the details of by expanding the 'Create New Template For This Post' drop-down, filling out and submitting the form!
-Probably a helpful time to explain what a Template is, Template Features section is right below this.
+Probably a helpful time to explain what a Template is, Template Requests section is right below this.

 **Post Details Create Related Template**
 ![Posts Details](src/images/postDetailsCreateTemplate.png)

-<a name="TemplateFeatures"></a>
+<a name="TemplateRequests"></a>

-### Template Features
+### Template Requests
 A Template, in this context, is a User generated title and body of an email one would send to their Representative.
 Here is a sample [reference](https://www.nlacrc.org/home/showdocument?id=272) of how one could structure Template content.
 Users can create Templates on a [Post's details page](#PostDetails) in relation to that Post or independently unattached to a Post.
 They can then update and/or delete Templates they own.
 All Users can read and favorite/unfavorite Templates from the Template feed.
 They consist of a title, body (to assert whatever the Post is about), and created_at (timestamp).

 **Template Example**